 Why I don’t like hormonal birth control (and why it's a feminist issue)

 Ever since I was a teenager, I’ve felt very strongly about hormonal contraception.
-My years of training and experience as a practitioner of natural medicine have only served to validate and reinforce these feelings, and in this article I hope to explain why.
+My years of training and experience as a practitioner of natural medicine have only served to validate and reinforce these feelings, and in this article I explain why.

 Just to clarify, I’m talking about the oral contraceptive pill as well as contraceptive implants and injections.
 I refer to these collectively as ‘the Pill’ or ‘birth control’.
 I’m NOT talking about the Mirena coil, which has its own pros and cons.